AhmedZerouali/ConPan/README.md

 ##  How to install/uninstall
 ConPan is developed and tested mainly on GNU/Linux platforms.
-Thus it is very likely it will work out of the box on any Linux-like (or Unix-like) platform, upon providing the right version of Python (3.5, 3.6).
+Thus it is very likely it will work out of the box on any Linux-like (or Unix-like) platform, upon providing the right requirements and version of Python (3.5, 3.6).

 **To install**, run: